-Ten 600-word responses to the reading.
-The analyses will be evaluated based on the following criteria:

-- 1. Demonstrated reading of the stories/essay - 2.
-Critical thinking - 3.
-Depth of analysis - 4.
-Engagement with the discussion of craft.
+Four 1,500-word responses to the reading: The structure and content of the critical analyses (worth 150 points each) will be taught in class, both explicitly and organically as a result of our classroom discussions about the stories we read.
+The analyses will be evaluated based on the following criteria: demonstrated reading of the stories/chapters; critical thinking; depth of analysis; engagement with the discussion of craft.
 Your analytical and critical skills are expected to improve over the course of the semester, both through practice and in response to my written feedback.